-Terms which either exclude or limit the legal rights of the guarantor could be potentially unfair.
+3.14 Terms which either exclude or limit the legal rights of the guarantor could be potentially unfair.
 For example, any terms which limit the guarantor's ability to rely on a statute of limitation defence.
-Such terms are specifically provided for in the Grey List paragraph (b).
+Such terms are specifically provided for in paragraph 1 of the 'grey list'.